Tsukiuta: Venue

+Schedule

+Fourteen performances from November 25 (Friday) to December 4 (Sunday), 2022.

 Cast

 The initial cast, along with the staff, venue and performance dates, was announced by Animate.

 Games

 Mobile

 There were two mobile applications for Tsukiuta. – Tsukino Park, an application featuring mini games and media release information; and Tsukino Paradise (Tsukipara.), a rhythm game published by Bandai Namco Entertainment.
 Both mobile games also featured characters from the other groups under TsukiPro.
 The two games were available on both iOS and Android.

 Tsukino Park was discontinued on November 30, 2018.

 Tsukino Paradise was discontinued on February 5, 2020.

 PS Vita

 A PlayStation Vita game titled Tsukitomo. -Tsukiuta.
 12 memories- (ツキトモ。- Tsukiuta.
 12 memories-) was released on June 1, 2017.
 Unlike the mobile games, the Vita game solely features the Tsukiuta. groups of Six Gravity and Procellarum.
-The game was released both as a packaged version and as a digital download, with Animate receiving a limited edition which included physical goods and extra downloadable content.
+The game was released both as a packaged version and as a digital download, with Animate receiving a limited edition that included physical goods and extra downloadable content.